 WHERE SHOULD I BEGIN AS A NEW MEMBER?

-Here are three things you can do right away:
+Here are two things you can do right away:

 - The Getting Started Category is the place for you!

-- If you have a general question, the best place to start is to use the Search function to see where there are current discussions happening about your topic of interest.
+- If you have a general question, the best place to start is to use the Search function for current discussions about your topic of interest.
 At the top right of your screen is a search icon that you can use to search.

 WHAT IS A FORUM?
 HOW DOES IT WORK?

-A forum is a place where people communicate online by creating posts for discussion.
+A forum is a place where people communicate online by creating Topics for discussion.
 Forums work by organizing conversations according to Categories and Topics.
-Within a particular forum, there are multiple categories, arranged in chronological order.
 Each discussion is called a “Topic.”
 When you comment or reply to a Topic, you are making what is called a “post.”
 When someone sees a Topic they find interesting, they may post within it.
-Then, typically other users will visit and post also.
+Typically other users will visit and post also.
 This creates an online conversation.

 CAN I POST MY QUESTION TO MULTIPLE CATEGORIES?

-No. There is no need to and only serves to diminish the quality of the conversation.
-Duplicates are viewed as spam, and will be deleted.
-Repeat offenses may result in total removal of the content and the user.
-Posting in more than one Category only lowers discussion quality.
+No. There is no need to, and only serves to diminish the quality of the conversation.
+Duplicates are viewed as spam, and subject to deletion without notice.
+Repeat offenses may result in total removal of the content and suspension of the user.

 WHAT CATEGORY DO I PUT MY POST IN?